Best water tank leakage solution to prevent costly damage

 Use of low-quality concrete, improper mixing, or inadequate curing creates weak spots and cracks that allow water to seep through.

-Concrete tanks with steel reinforcements are prone to corrosion if not waterproofed correctly.
+Concrete tanks with steel reinforcement are prone to corrosion if not properly waterproofed.

-The continuous pressure exerted by stored water places constant stress on the tank’s structure; any weakness in the concrete can compromise its quality and lead to leakage.
+The continuous pressure exerted by stored water constantly stresses the tank’s structure; any weakness in the concrete can compromise its integrity and lead to leakage.

-Overhead water tanks exposed to daytime heat and nighttime cooling undergo repeated expansion and contraction, creating cracks in the concrete over time.
+Overhead water tanks, exposed to daytime heat and nighttime cooling, undergo repeated expansion and contraction, which over time can create cracks in the concrete.

 Overhead water tank leakage problems and solutions

-Overhead tanks are constantly exposed to environmental factors such as heat, rain, and fluctuating water levels.
+Overhead tanks are constantly exposed to environmental factors, including heat, rain, and fluctuating water levels.

 Some of the common problems with overhead tank leaks include –

-Leaks can cause damp patches, weakening the roof structure over time.
+Leaks can cause damp patches, which can weaken the roof structure over time.

-Water tank leakage encourages algae and mould formation on the outer surface, which deteriorates both the appearance and durability of the structure.
+Water tank leakage encourages the growth of algae and mould on the exterior, which deteriorates the structure's appearance and durability.

 Seepage can affect wiring, causing short circuits and potential safety risks.